Compliance and frameworks of standards

 How can an institution comply with the new GDPR and what does it need in this regard?
 SURF has worked with the institutions to draw up a number of documents that will help the institutions to achieve this.
 They are a specific interpretation of the obligations from the GDPR and often also offer explanations.

 SURF Legal Standards Framework for (Cloud) Services

 The SURF Legal Standards Framework for (Cloud) Services describes the standards for privacy, confidentiality, availability and ownership of information.
 Institutions can use this document as a basis for their agreements with their (cloud) suppliers.
-The new GDPR-compliant Processor agreement was published in October 2017.
+The new GDPR-compliant model processor agreement english surf oktober 2017 was published in October 2017.
 This standards framework also offers guidance on security measures and audit obligations.